killuhwhale/reportr/README.md

         - Actual removal, Production Records: P, Salt
         - ** I think there is human error inputting data from spreadsheet to Merced App.

-  - (Performance) Typing into Modals is slow, presumably the models should handle state separtely from the view state since it may be slowing it down.

   - Feature decisons
    - unsure to have them manually add them or only have TSV entries
    - Spreadsheet shouldnt calculate antything to reduce size.
+          - (No longer using pre calculated numbers from spreadsheet :) but need to double check)
+          -  But when manually creating entries, it seems weird to have users calculate stuff by hand or assume they have the          spreadsheet with them.
     - But i dont want to alter it too much before talking to them
-    - using calculated fields made it a little easier but cant easily be updated.
-    -  But when manually creating entries, it seems weird to have users calculate stuff by hand or assume they have the spreadsheet with them.

-    // TODO Update calcuation methods